-• That the school's ICT infrastructure is secure and is not open to misuse or malicious attack.

-- That the school meets the e-safety technical requirements outlined in any relevant Local Authority E-Safety Policy and guidance. - That users may only access the school's networks through a properly enforced password protection policy.
+- That the school's computing infrastructure is secure and is not open to misuse or malicious attack. - The school's computing infrastructure has appropriate and strong filtering and monitoring procedures and protections in place. - That the school meets the E-safety technical requirements outlined in any relevant National or Local Authority E-Safety Policy and guidance. - That users may only access the school's networks through a properly enforced password protection policy e.g. MFA.